Mie (singer)

-Mitsuyo Nemoto (根本 美鶴代, Nemoto Mitsuyo) (born March 9, 1958, in Shizuoka, Japan) is a J-pop singer and actress, better known by her stage name Mie (未唯mie (みい), Mī).
+Mitsuyo Nemoto (根本 美鶴代, Nemoto Mitsuyo) (born March 9, 1958, in Shizuoka, Japan) is a Japanese singer and actress, better known by her stage name Mie (未唯mie (みい), Mī).
 She is a member of the popular 1970s idol group Pink Lady (ピンク・レディー, Pinku Redī), known in the United States for their self-titled TV program.
 Mie is represented by her own management firm MHO Artist Co., Ltd.

 Biography

 Early life

 Mitsuyo Nemoto met Keiko Masuda at Suehiro Junior High School in 1972.
 A year later, they attended Tokoha University and the Yamaha Music School in Hamamatsu.
 In May 1974, the duo formed a folk group called "Cookie" (クッキー, Kukkī) and passed Yamaha's "Challenge on Stage" (チャレンジ・オン・ステージ, Charenji on Sutēji) audition.

 Pink Lady

 After winning an audition on the talent show Star Tanjō! in March 1976, Nemoto and Masuda signed with Victor Entertainment and became Pink Lady.
 Nemoto took the stage name "Mie" (ミー, Mī) while Masuda became "Kei" (ケイ).
 After their debut single "Pepper Keibu" peaked at No. 4 on Oricon's singles charts in August 1976, Pink Lady's second single "S.O.S." reached No. 1, beginning a nine-song streak of No. 1 hits from November 1976 to December 1978.
 Their biggest single was "UFO" which spent 10 weeks at No. 1 and sold over 1.55 million copies.

 When their popularity took a downturn in 1979, Pink Lady turned their focus on the United States, with their first U.S. single "Kiss in the Dark" reaching No. 37 on the Billboard Hot 100 and becoming the first Japanese recording act to chart in America since Kyu Sakamoto in 1963.
 In 1980, the duo starred with comedian Jeff Altman in the NBC variety show Pink Lady and Jeff.
 Unfortunately, the show was plagued by the language barrier between the duo and the production crew.
 Poor ratings and scathing reviews resulted in Pink Lady and Jeff being cancelled after five episodes, with a sixth episode remaining unaired.

 Following the failure of Pink Lady and Jeff, as well as the decline of disco music, Pink Lady held a press conference on September 1, 1980, to announce their disbandment within six months.
 During the press conference, Mie stated that her stage name would change from "ミー" to "MIE" to reflect her solo career.
 Pink Lady performed their final concert at Korakuen Stadium on March 31, 1981, before going their separate ways.
 Mie and Kei have since reunited several times to record new songs and perform special concerts.